Zero Hour: Crisis in Time!: Aftermath

 DC published a fold-out timeline inside the back cover of Zero Hour #0 which identified various events and key stories and when they occurred.
 Although fixed dates were given for the debut of historical characters such as the JSA, the debut of Superman was presented as "10 years ago" and subsequent dates were expressed the same way, keeping the calendar years of these events fluid and relative to the present as a way to keep the characters at their present ages.

 The Legion of Super-Heroes was completely rebooted following Zero Hour, and the various Hawkman characters were merged into one.
-Each ongoing series at the time retold the origin of its heroes in a #0 issue published after the end of Zero Hour and resumed their previous numbering the following month or went on to #1.
+Most ongoing series at the time retold the origin of its heroes in a #0 issue published after the end of Zero Hour and resumed their previous numbering the following month or went on to #1.